x-govuk/x-govuk.github.io/app/posts/digital-public-works-ideas.md

 These are just my ideas, based on the work and conversations I’ve been part of.

-I’m interested in what your ideas might be - and whether there could be a way for teams to share these ideas and collaboratively explore whether some of them have the potential to become shared services.
+I’m interested in what your ideas are too.

+Perhaps there a could be a way for teams to share these ideas and collaboratively explore whether some of them have the potential to become shared services?

 ---